 How do we teach History in School?

 At Hetton Lyons Primary School we are passionate about the teaching of History.
 We understand studying history gives children the opportunity to develop an understanding of why the world and its people are the way they are today.
 Additionally, it prompts children to question as they explore the diversity of human experience, past lives and societies.
 Local history is important to us and our curriculum has been carefully crafted to ensure children across the school can experience and evaluate the rich history of Hetton.
-We always strive to provide stimulating experiences, ensuring that field trips are part of the history curriculum wherever possible or that experts are invited into school to work with the children.
-We aim to secure a balanced history curriculum so that teaching and learning includes both core knowledge (facts, vocabulary and names) and skills (chronology understanding, understanding of events and changes that happened in the past and historical interpretation and enquiry).
+We always strive to provide stimulating experiences, ensuring that field trips and visits to local museums are part of the history curriculum wherever possible or that experts are invited into school to work with the children.
+We aim to secure a balanced history curriculum so that teaching and learning includes both core knowledge (facts, vocabulary and names) and skills (chronology understanding, understanding of events and changes that happened in the past and historical interpretation and enquiry aswell as signficance).